tvooo/thesis/Research.md

   ~ are a common phenomenon in JavaScript programs, but are more widely used than they are understood.
 Citing \citename{getify}, closure is „when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.“ \citeyear{getify} As functions are first-class objects in JavaScript, they can be passed around like variables, for example as callbacks.
 A function can also return another function.
 But, as JavaScript works with *lexical scope* and, according to the nesting rules presented before, a function must always have access to its ancestor scopes, an instance of the whole scope chain is returned or passed along with the function.
 In other words, the function „closes“ or „forms a closure“ over its ancestor scopes.
 This may impact performance, as the closed-over scopes have to stay in memory as long as a reference to the closure exists.
 It may also lead to unexpected behaviour, for example if a variable defined outside of a closure is used inside of it (see \citeasnoun*[Ch.
 5]{getify} for more examples).

 Shadowing
   ~ is a consequence of nested scopes.
 If a variable (1) is defined in a containing scope, and a new variable (2) of the same name is defined in a contained scope, the contained scope has no access to (1).
-Variable (1) is *shadowed* by variable (2).
+In other words, variable (1) is *shadowed* by variable (2).
 As with all of the phenomenons listed here, this can either be desired or unwanted behaviour.
 In the code example below, shadowing the variable `i` would have prevented an infinite loop.
 A good solution to avoid shadowing is choosing different variable names throughout nested scopes.

 Implicit variable declaration
   ~ JavaScript allows for the creation of variables and object properties in an implicit way (*silently*).
+Instead of declaring it a variable using a `var` statement, they can as well just be used without prior declaration, for example:

+        i = 3;

+    Those variables are implicitly declared in the *global scope*.
+As this is usually unwanted behaviour, it is considered good practice to always declare variables explicilty.
+However, this problem is taken care off already by linters (see \fullref{solutions-to-similar-problems}).

 Lookup performance
-  ~ The variable lookup through scope chains, as described above, can have impact on the performance of an application.
+  ~ The variable lookup through scope chains, as described above in \fullref{nested-scope-variable-lookup}, can have an impact on the performance of an application.
+Each time a variable is encountered, the JavaScript engine performs the lookup process, navigating from the bottom of tjhe scope chain upwards until it is found.
+If a variable, which is defined in an ancestor scope (the global scope, for example), is accessed within a deeply nested scope, the lookup process slows down the execution of the program, as shown by \citeasnoun{castorina}.
+He furthermore suggests to cache the variable in a closer scope, if possible.